mhmmdzayn/mhmmdzayn/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on Mikrotik RT RW NET
 - 👯 I’m looking to collaborate on network projects or open-source projects related to Mobile Development
 - 🤔 I’m looking for help with expanding my knowledge of Cyber Security and Network Engineer
 - ⚡ Fun fact I was invited to bedroom for sleep when feel tired